Skip to main content

 Recognising Early Symptoms

-Identifying the signs of laminitis early can make a significant difference in treatment outcomes.
+Identifying the signs of laminitis early can significantly affect treatment outcomes.
 Common signs of laminitis include:

 • Reluctance to move or walk